Skip to content

 • Implementing additional security controls on SCADA networks or devices like anti-virus or a host-based intrusion detection system might cause some unexpected behaviours, such as system slowdowns or active responses to perceived attacks (Wade, 2011).

-Now, considering all these limitations let’s discuss how CounterCraft’s Cyber Deception Platform can help in the proactive protection of critical assets without imposing any burden on the normal operation of services:
+Now, considering all these limitations let’s explore how CounterCraft’s Threat Intelligence Powered by Deception platform can help in the proactive protection of critical assets without imposing any burden on the normal operation of services:

 • CounterCraft’s approach does not require modifying the existing SCADA network.